kishita1810/Pick-and-Place-using-a-4DoF-Robotic-Manipulator/README.md

 Outer Radius = 200 mm,
 Inner Radius = 100 mm

+Assuming the box is placed on certain height and not on ground

 ### Methodology

 1. First create the parts in Fusion 360 or your desired CAD software. <br>